Grape Production West of the Cascades

 - Clean Plant Center – Northwest grapes

 - Weather information

 WSU Viticulture & Enology Certificate Program

 Expand your knowledge by taking one class or an entire program online through WSU.
 Choose from courses on General Grape Production, Economics, Irrigation, Disease and Insect Management, and Soils and Nutrition.

 Need a Consultant?

-WAWGG, an industry organization in Washington, has a list of private consultants that can help you with the details of vineyard establishment.
-Visit WAWGG’s Website and scroll halfway through the page.
+Washington Winegrowers Association, an industry organization in Washington, has a list of private consultants that can help you with the details of vineyard establishment.
+Visit the Washington Winegrowers Service and Supplier webpage for more information.